podolskyDavid/learningML/README.md

-# learningML
-Training my skills in Machine Learning
+# Repository for uploading models in ML